apache/bookkeeper/site/docs/security/index.md

 It’s worth noting that security is optional - non-secured clusters are supported, as well as a mix of authenticated, unauthenticated, encrypted and non-encrypted clients.

-NOTE: currenlty `authorization` is not yet available in `4.5.0`.
+NOTE: currently `authorization` is not yet available in `4.5.0`.
 The Apache BookKeeper community is looking for adding this feature in subsequent releases.

 ## Next Steps